About the Event

 Join us for Facing Change, our new online speaker series.
 Every other month, the Barnes is bringing together artists, scholars, and community activists virtually for a multicultural and intergenerational conversation about race in America.

-Today’s conversation focuses on anti-racism—a form of action against racism and the systemic oppression of marginalized groups.
-The panel features writer Vanessa Julye, musician Doug Hirlinger, and poet Nina “Lyrispect” Ball, with producer Loraine Ballard Morrill as moderator.
+Today’s conversation focuses on the term “white-adjacent,” which describes a person who is part of a minority group but has access to, utilizes, or benefits from white privilege.
+The panel features writer Anne Ishii, filmmaker Rey Miranda, and musician Mel Hsu, with producer Loraine Ballard Morrill as moderator.
 During the program, you’ll be encouraged to use the chat function to submit your own questions.

 Loraine Ballard Morrill, moderator